nbtc-team/newbitcoin/CONTRIBUTING.md

   1. Create topic branch
   1. Commit patches

-For GUI-related issues or pull requests, the https://github.com/bitcoin-core/gui repository should be used.
-For all other issues and pull requests, the https://github.com/bitcoin/bitcoin node repository should be used.
+For all issues and pull requests, the https://github.com/nbtc-team/newbitcoin node repository should be used.

 The master branch for all monotree repositories is identical.